 The following is a list of frequently asked questions and answers.
 The answers are based on a general set of circumstances and are for illustrative purposes only.
 If you are in any doubt as to the action you should take, you should consult your own professional advisors.

-A: The Trustee in Bankruptcy (“Trustee”) is an independent third party (usually a firm of accountants) appointed by the Official Receiver (a representative of the Office of the Superintendent of Bankruptcy) or the Court.
+A: The Licensed Insolvency Trustee (“Trustee”) is an independent third party (usually a firm of accountants) appointed by the Official Receiver (a representative of the Office of the Superintendent of Bankruptcy) or the Court.
 The Trustee is licensed by the Office of Superintendent of Bankruptcy.

-Q: What is the role of the Trustee in Bankruptcy?
+Q: What is the role of the Licensed Insolvency Trustee?

 A: The Trustee’s primary role is to take possession of and secure all the assets owned by the Bankrupt and realize upon (i.e. sell) the assets for the benefits of the creditors.
 The Trustee is also responsible for notifying creditors of the Bankruptcy and any meetings of creditors, reporting to the Court and the Official Receiver, processing and assessing proofs of claim, distributing proceeds of sale and where necessary investigating and reporting on the Bankrupt’s affairs.